How to refurb alloy wheels

 How to find alloy wheel paint code

-When you carry out an alloy wheel refurb at home, you'll need to work out what colour of paint to use.
-Unfortunately, most manufacturers don't provide a paint code for their alloys, so you'll have to find as close a match as you can.
+When you carry out an alloy wheel refurb at home, you'll need to determine what paint colour to use.
+Unfortunately, most manufacturers don't provide a paint code for their alloys, so you'll have to find as close a match as possible.

-Many paint suppliers offer smaller sample pots or cans so you can test the colour before buying a larger quantity.
-Most alloys are silver and come in very similar shades, so it shouldn't be difficult to find a close match.
+Many paint suppliers offer smaller sample pots or cans to test the colour before buying a larger quantity.
+Most alloys are silver and come in very similar shades, so finding a close match shouldn't be difficult.

 How to clean alloy wheels with WD40